CSS - Display

 Details & Examples

-: takes full available width; respects width/height, margins stack verticallyinline
+- block: takes full available width; respects width/height, margins stack vertically

 .pill { display: inline-block; padding: .25rem .5rem; border: 1px solid var(--border); border-radius: 999px; }